mdn/content/files/en-us/web/api/navigator/getinstalledrelatedapps/index.md

 ## Description

-`getInstalledRelatedApps()` can be used to check installation of Universal Windows Platform (UWP) apps on Chrome and Edge for Windows, and Android apps and PWAs on Chrome for Android.
-It can only be used to check the installation of apps related to the invoking web app.
-To relate the invoking web app to the native app or PWA, two things must be done:
+`getInstalledRelatedApps()` can be used to check for the installation of Universal Windows Platform (UWP) apps, Android apps and PWAs that are related to the web app calling this method.

+To associate the invoking web app to the native app or PWA, two things must be done:

 1. The invoking web app must be specified in the [`related_applications`](/en-US/docs/Web/Manifest/related_applications) member of its [manifest file](/en-US/docs/Web/Manifest).
 2. The native app or PWA must have its relationship with the invoking app defined.